 Hilly Differences

 We can tell from here that the central downtown zone favors the shortest commutes.
-However, we also see a split between corresponding central, hilly neighborhoods–Capital Hill is ostensibly just as close, if not closer, to central Seattle as Queen Anne and Interbay, however the latter enjoy much shorter commutes.
-This suggests the neighborhoods cater to employees of different companies–in short, Queen Anne likely commutes more to downtown and South Lake Union, while Capital Hill denizens will be more likely to commute further afield.
+However, we also see a split between corresponding central, hilly neighborhoods–Capital Hill is ostensibly just as close, if not closer, to central Seattle as Queen Anne and Interbay.
+However, the latter enjoy much shorter commutes.
+This suggests the neighborhoods cater to employees of different companies–Queen Anne likely commutes more to downtown and South Lake Union, while Capital Hill denizens will be more likely to commute further afield.

 Squeezing Through Suburbia